 How does the CDN Performance Checker work?

-CDN Planet has 10 test machines running in datacenters around the globe, in US (3), Brazil, France, United Kingdom, Hong Kong, India, Japan and Australia.
+CDN Planet has 10 test machines running in datacenters around the globe, in US (3), Brazil, France, United Kingdom, Hong Kong, Singapore, Japan and Australia.

 Our API sends a request to each of these 'nodes' and the nodes try to fetch the URL within 5 seconds.